ricky8k/Grapejuice-on-Arch/README.md

 - Grapejuice: https://gitlab.com/brinkervii/grapejuice
 - Documentation: https://brinkervii.gitlab.io/grapejuice/docs/

-This guide serves as an easier reference (for myself mainly) to look back to, [as this guide is a bit sparse](https://brinkervii.gitlab.io/grapejuice/docs/Installing-from-package/Arch-Linux-and-similar.html).
+This guide serves as an easier reference (for myself mainly) to look back to, [as this guide is a bit sparse for inexperienced users](https://brinkervii.gitlab.io/grapejuice/docs/Installing-from-package/Arch-Linux-and-similar.html).

+*I cannot guarantee this guide will work for everyone (especially with my limited Linux knowledge).*

 ## Table of Contents
+**Sections labeled under SteamOS are not tested yet.** They are based off of relevant documentation at the time of writing, so they may not work.

 - [Config](https://github.com/ricky8k/Grapejuice-on-Arch#Config)
 - [Preperation](https://github.com/ricky8k/Grapejuice-on-Arch#Preperation)
   - [SteamOS](https://github.com/ricky8k/Grapejuice-on-Arch#SteamOS)